rbiddulph/pixel-assignment/README.md

 Focus on parsing of user data, merging of user object, service impl and storage of follower data

 Storage tests required robolectric to mock context.
+State tests required dispatcher to be available in UserServiceImpl

 **View Model**

 simple state engine with 3 states: Loading, Loaded, Failed

+**State**

+state holds the user list for the Loaded state and failure message for the Failed state.

 --------------------------------------